 Whether working at our headquarters in Liverpool, or in communities across the UK, our people believe in the value of great literature.

-Bio: Launched The Reader as a magazine in 1997, developing Shared Reading around the same time, with the aim of opening up great literature to people who need it.
+Bio: Jane launched The Reader as a magazine in 1997, developing Shared Reading around the same time, with the aim of opening up great literature to people who need it.

 A book/poem/play I’d like to share: Depends who you are but almost everyone might enjoy The Mouse and His Child by Russell Hoban .
 Failing that – read Pastoralia by George Saunders or Adam Bede by George Eliot

 A book/poem/play I’d like to share: My favourite book is Little Women which remains as poignant to me now as it did when I was a teenager.
-It’s timeless and the themes are universal, from friendships to family, gender to bereavement.
+The themes are universal, from friendship to family, gender to bereavement.

 Name: Anton Clarke, Director of Social Enterprise

 Bio: Launching and leading social enterprises at The Reader at Calderstones, including a new events business, plus IT and site facilities.